Jeznar/GitRepo/jez-lib/readme.md

 let argObj = {
     defaultRange: 30,                   // Defaults to 30, but this varies per spell
     duration: 1000,                     // Duration of the intro VFX
-    img: aItem.img,                     // Image to use on the summon location cursor
     introTime: 1000,                     // Amount of time to wait for Intro VFX
     introVFX: '~Explosion/Explosion_01_${color}_400x400.webm', // default introVFX file
     minionName: `${aToken.name}'s ${summons}`,